xuzhang3/terraform-provider-azurerm/website/docs/d/resourcegraph_graph_query.html.markdown

 The following arguments are supported:

-* `resource_group_name` - (Required) The name of the Resource Group where the Resource Graph exists.
+* `name` - (Required) The name of the Graph Query resource.
 Changing this forces a new Resource Graph to be created.

-* `resource_name` - (Required) The name of the Graph Query resource.
+* `resource_group_name` - (Required) The name of the Resource Group where the Resource Graph exists.
 Changing this forces a new Resource Graph to be created.

 ---